ecoen66/C9300_to_Meraki_Migration_tool/README.md

 ![High Level Design](static/Cat2MS_Migration_tool.png)

-Once the python script is running, the below UI will be accessable to enter the required details to migrating the Catalyst configuration to Meraki MS.
+Once the python script is running, the below UI will be accessible to enter the required details to migrating the Catalyst configuration to Meraki MS.

 ![](static/Migration_tool_UI.png)